Markus2409/LB2_project_Group_3/Data_Collection/README.md

 **Result:**

-Curated eukaryotic proteins, ≥40 aa, experimentally confirmed, non-fragment, without signal peptide, localized experimentally to one of the listed compartments.
-API URL using the search endpoint for negative set.
+Curated eukaryotic proteins, ≥40 aa, experimentally confirmed, non-fragment, without signal peptide, localized experimentally to one of the listed compartments. the API URL using the search endpoint for negative set was downloaded.
 This endpoint is lighter and returns chunks of 500 at a time and requires pagination.

 https://rest.uniprot.org/uniprotkb/search?format=json&query=%28%28fragment%3Afalse%29+AND+%28length%3A%5B40+TO+*%5D%29+AND+%28taxonomy_id%3A2759%29+NOT+%28ft_signal%3A*%29+AND+%28%28cc_scl_term_exp%3ASL-0091%29+OR+%28cc_scl_term_exp%3ASL-0191%29+OR+%28cc_scl_term_exp%3ASL-0173%29+OR+%28cc_scl_term_exp%3ASL-0209%29+OR+%28cc_scl_term_exp%3ASL-0204%29+OR+%28cc_scl_term_exp%3ASL-0039%29%29+AND+%28reviewed%3Atrue%29+AND+%28existence%3A1%29%29&size=500